 Of course both you and your dog love chocolate.
 I certainly do.
 And, even though chocolate is harmful to dogs, you can give your dog a treat that tastes and smells almost like chocolate.

 Carob is a healthy chocolate substitute.
 It has a natural sweetness and contains very little fat, no caffeine, and carob encourages the absorption of calcium.
 Dogs love it!

 Used in Europe for young farm animals, it prevents stress-related diarrhea.
 It has also been used to inactivate e-coli bacteria and to promote healthy intestinal bacteria in animals.

 So, how can you give your dog healthy carob so that she can enjoy the pleasure of “chocolate” with you?

 - Make your own dog treats with carob – Use carob powder in your homemade dog treats.

-- Use a cookie mix – You can bake dog cookies with a dog cookie mix like this one.
+- Use a cookie mix – You can bake dog cookies with a dog cookie mix .